Division properties in exterior algebras of free modules and logarithmic residua: Multidimensional logarithmic residua in complex analysis

 \section{Multidimensional logarithmic residua in complex analysis}

 One consequence of Theorem \ref{thm-logarithmic residua} from the preceding section is a result in complex geometry stated below.
 Let $N$ denote a complex manifold of dimension $m$ which, without loosing generality, can be taken $\C^m$.
 We denote by $R=\OO_x(N)$ the ring of holomorphic function germs at a point $x\in N$ (e.g. $x=0\in \C^m$).
-The ring $\OO_x(N)$ is a Noetherian unique factorization domain.
+It is well known that the ring $\OO_x(N)$ is a Noetherian unique factorization domain.

 Consider the $R$-module $\Vect_x(N)$ of germs at $x$ of holomorphic vector fields on the manifold $N$ and denote by $\La_x(N)$ the $R$-module of germs at $x$ of holomorphic one forms on $N$.
 Both modules are free of rank $m$ and are dual to each other by the natural pairing $\langle\o,X\rangle=\o(X)$ of $\o\in\La_xN$ and $X\in\Vect_x(N)$.
-By $\La_x^q(N)$ we denote the $R$-module of germs at $x$ of holomorphic $q$-forms on $N$.
+By $\La_x^q(N)$ we denote the $R$-module of germs at $x$ of holomorphic $q$-forms on $N$ which is the $q$th skew-symmetric product of $\La_x(N)$.
 Germs at $x$ of considered objects can be replaced by their representatives defined in a small neighbourhood of $x$ and, if convenient, we will do this without mentioning.